 Response rates by survey theme

-Prior to the first pulse round, all employees were also randomly assigned to one of the three survey themes: engagement, equity and inclusion, or reentry.
+Prior to the first pulse round, all employees were also randomly assigned to one of the three survey themes: employee engagement, equity and inclusion, or reentry.
 The survey questions differed across themes, but each survey included 3-4 questions relevant to its theme.
 The email invitation included one sentence corresponding with the survey theme, but other features of the email–such as the link and the main text–did not differ by survey theme.

 This analysis focuses on response in the first five days following the initial email invitation.
 Since the survey was open for nine days, however, the final response rates are higher (see more here).
 Nevertheless, the overall trends in response by survey theme remain the same.